 Notice how there’s not a link to a sign-up page or anything that seems like a marketing CTA.
 Give each person the opportunity to tell you yes or no.

 In fact, when people respond with a yes, the best way to get them to follow up on their commitment is to simply reply with, “What’s your best email?” and then manually add them to your list when they send it.

-You will almost always get more emails this way than if you send them to a sign-up page after they tell you yes.
+You will almost always get more emails this way than if you send them to an email signup form after they tell you yes.

 Step #3: Ask new subscribers for a referral.

 Steps 1 and 2 alone can add 100s of subscribers to your list.